The 1099-C Tax Trap

 The Basic Rule: Cancelled Debt Is Income

 Under IRC Section 61(a)(11), gross income includes "income from discharge of indebtedness."
 When a creditor cancels, forgives, or settles a debt for less than the full amount, the IRS considers the difference to be income.
+This is sometimes called "phantom income" because you receive a tax bill without receiving any actual cash.

 Example: You owe $25,000 on a credit card.
 You settle for $12,500.
 The creditor issues a 1099-C for $12,500.
 If you are in the 22% tax bracket, you owe the IRS $2,750 on the "forgiven" debt.
+Many people are blindsided by this bill when they file their taxes the following year.

 Exception 1: The Insolvency Exception